jua-cs/jua/README.md

 The AST is composed of two types of elements : *Expressions* and *Statements*.

 A *statement* is the base of the program, something to execute.
 A lua program is list of *statements*: variable definition of assignements, function definition or procedure execution.
-A statement is composed of several others statements and expressions. *Expressions* returns a result
+A statement is composed of several others statements and expressions. *Expressions* returns a result from the computation of the